SchulzLab/EpiExpress/README.md

 ### 2. Prepare Input Data

+To get gene expression predictions on your own data, you will need:
+- BigWig-files of H3K27ac ChIP-seq in hg38 for each sample that contain the fold-change over the control
+- To download the folder with the other required data we provide on Zenodo (TODO LINK).
+- Prepare a JSON file with the paths and options as explained below.

-To get gene expression predictions on your own data, we provide scripts to generate the input files for the models in the right format, both for the CRE- and the Binned-feature setup.
+We provide scripts to generate the input files for the models in the right format, both for the CRE- and the Binned-feature setup.
 Both setups are based on a matrix of samples*genomic regions filled with the H3K7ac ChiP-seq signal.
 The CRE setup uses the ENCODE CREs within a 1 MB window around a gene's 5'TSS as genomic regions.
 The Binned setup splits the 1 MB window into consecutive bins of size 100 bp.
-For your own data, you'll only need H3K27ac
-ChIP-seq BigWig-files that should contain the fold-change over the control.
-The other required data can be downloaded or are provided by us.
 You will have to create a JSON-file with the paths as shown below.
 You can find an [example JSON file here](https://github.com/SchulzLab/ExpressionPredictionModels/blob/main/GenerateInput/Example_InputRun.JSON):

 | Parameter       | Description                                                                                                                                                                                                                                                                                                                                                                          |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|